John Higgins (bowls)

 John Stewart Higgins (1940–2012) was an Irish international lawn and indoor bowler.

 Bowls career

 He started bowling aged 15 and won a bronze medal in the triples at the 1976 World Outdoor Bowls Championship in Johannesburg.
 He also won a bronze medal in fours at the 1970 British Commonwealth Games in Edinburgh.

 He won the 1969 Irish National Bowls Championships singles.

-Higgins plied his trade with YRCD bowling club through all of his career.
-Since his death the CD Hall as it is known has been renovated and also incorporates the HUBB Community Resource Centre, where a mural proudly stands of John playing bowls for his club.
+Higgins plied his trade with YRCD bowling club through most of his career before joining the, 58th Old Boys Bowling Club after YRCD's demise.
+Since his passing the YRCD Hall as it is known has been renovated and also incorporates the HUBB Community Resource Centre, where a mural proudly stands of John playing bowls for his club.